athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <img src="/assets/img/slice-geography.jpg" class="image3">

 I aim for 50-50 within and outside Canada, so this is mostly on track.
-I tend to avoid Bay Area startups unless I have a pre-existing connection with the founder(s), on the grounds that a Bay Area startup that needs money from me is not a startup I want to invest in -- the Grouch Marx theory of portfolio selection.
+I tend to avoid Bay Area startups unless they're in my AI/data/API sweet spot, on the grounds that a Bay Area startup that needs money from me is not a startup I want to invest in -- the Groucho Marx theory of portfolio selection.

 - By deal source: